sayemomer/globalDominion/README.md

 GUI, emphasizing user-driven map editing, game phase management, and player interactions as per the detailed requirements provided.

+## Design Patterns

+Our project incorporates several design patterns to ensure a modular, maintainable, and extensible codebase:

+- **Observer Pattern**: Used to implement the game log, allowing multiple views to observe and update the log when game events occur.
+A `CustomPrint` Stream class is used to redirect the standard output to the game log `LogEntryBuffer` class, which is observed by the `FileLogObserver` class.
+The `FileLogObserver` class writes the log to a file.
+- **State Pattern**: Implemented to manage game phases, with a `GameEngine` class acting as the context and `Phase` classes as states.
+The `GameEngine` class delegates game phase operations to the current `Phase` object, allowing for easy addition of new game phases.
+We have implemented the following phases: `StartUpPhase`, `EditMapPhase`, `IssueOrdersPhase`, `ExecuteOrdersPhase`, `FinishPhase`.
+- **Command Pattern**: Utilized to encapsulate game commands, allowing for easy execution, undo, and redo operations.
+  The `Player` class acts as the invoker, while the `Order` interface and its concrete implementations represent the commands.
+The `GameEngine` class maintains a stack of commands to support undo and redo operations.
 ## Architectural Design

 A brief overview of our project's architectural design is included in the `design` directory.
 This design outlines